abdelp/restaurant-page-js/README.md

 ### Usage

-Go to the root folder and open and run the npm server script:
+Go to the root folder and run the npm server script:

 ```
 npm run server